 Dr. Salamango trains in the laboratory of Reuben Harris, PhD.
 His research aims to elucidate the mechanism of HPV-induced mutagenesis in head and neck cancer.
 He joined the MinnCResT Program in June 2016 after earning a PhD at the University of Missouri.

 Dr. Stolley joined the MinnCResT Program in July 2018.
 Working with David Masopust, PhD, Dr. Stolley's research explores immune cells and their role in perpetuating antiviral immunity in the oral mucosa.
 He received his PhD at the University of Washington.

-Ms. Willkomm joined the MinnCResT Program in August 2019.
-She is pursuing a DDS and PhD in Oral Biology.
+Ms. Willkomm joined the MinnCResT Program in August 2018.
+She is pursuing a DDS and PhD in Oral Biology, studying retroviruses in Dr. Lou Mansky's laboratory.
 She earned her bachelor's degree at the University of Wisconsin, Parkside and is a licensed dental hygienist.